Cutting Planes for Binarized Network Flow Problems: MIR cuts from flow-conservation constraints

-is valid for all solutions of the base inequality that have $x_j$ integral for $j \in I$ and $v_j \geq 0$ for $j \not\in I$.
+is valid for $P$, where $\hat b = b - \lfloor b \rfloor$ and $\hat a_i = a_i - \lfloor a_i \rfloor$.
 For a given row of an MIP formulation and a given fractional solution, the procedure in \cite{dash2010twostep} generates base inequalities by dividing the row by the coefficient of an integer variable that is currently fractional.
 Variables with upper bounds are typically complemented if their current value is closer to their upper bound than their lower bound.
 After writing the MIR inequality, the complementing is undone to obtain the cut in the original space.
 This procedure produces effective MIR cuts.
 In addition to this procedure, we also generate formulation cuts where we do not complement any variables.

 The goal of the experiments in this section is to show the effectiveness of formulation cuts for both FCT and CMST instances where the the full binarization plus strengthening has been applied, i.e., the (AvV) formulation.
 In order to do that, we apply a classical cutting plane approach in which we separate rank-1 formulation cuts in rounds (see, e.g., \cite{dash2010mir}) till no more formulation cuts can be separated.
 No other cuts are used.
 To measure the effect of formulation cuts, we collect the final LP gap\% after adding cuts and the number of added cuts for each instance $(n,\,B,\,s)$.
 We compare the LP gap\% after adding cuts for each formulation to the initial LP gap\% and root gap\% of the AvV formulation using CPLEX default cut generation settings are used as benchmarks.
 We perform the experiment on all the formulations previously considered except the (FCT) original formulation.
 In addition, we also test the effect of formulation cuts on the full binarization where the first round of cuts separated consists of Gomory Mixed-integer (GMI) cuts \citep{gomory1960rm}.
 We report the results for FCT and CMST in Tables \ref{tab:fct_formulation} and \ref{tab:cmst_formulation}, respectively.